HadiElnemr/Fire-Predictor/README.md

 # Fire-Fighter

-A NASA Space Apps project with which our team participated.
+A fire detection project which we made to participate in NASA Space Apps 2020 competition (Cairo).

 # Made by: (Team BB13)